-The works on view hold space for light and dark, and the material representation of both by taking into account their own considerations and possibly different ideas surrounding each, but as a whole the show is committed to Youngblood’s highly personal response to her particular memories and experiences addressing the events and issues we have seen unfold so far. the LIGHT and the DARK brings together twelve energy-filled mixed-media collages on canvas and board.
+The works on view hold space for light and dark, and the material representation of both by taking into account their own considerations and possibly different ideas surrounding each, but as a whole the show is committed to Youngblood’s highly personal response to her particular memories and experiences addressing the events and issues we have seen unfold so far. the LIGHT and the DARK brings together sixteen energy-filled mixed-media collages on canvas and board.

 In INCARCERATION (2020), Youngblood employs traditional light-versus-darkness imagery to contrast a collaged sweater’s black and white stripes with the canvas’ otherwise smoothly painted surface.
 The artist’s phenomenological interrogation of abstract concepts without immediate reference to the human body hints at the larger story of the erasure and animus that has always been there for Black Americans.
 One of the most damning features of the U.S. criminal justice system, and the country as a whole, is its vast racial inequity.
 Though, immaterial abstractions seem appealing when the material world is devoid of benevolence.